10 Ways to Avoid Overspending on the Biggest Shopping Day of the Year

 Here are 10 tips to keep you from overspending this holiday season.

+- Make a list.
 Think through every person you need to buy a gift for and try to decide what to get them before you go shopping.
-Spend some time planning up front to help you avoid overspending once you start shopping.
+Spending some time planning up front can keep you from overspending once you start shopping.
 And it wouldn’t hurt to check your list twice.

-Many of us have that store that seems to “speak” to us when we walk in the door, telling us to buy things we don’t need and may never use.
+- Avoid trigger stores.
+Many of us have that store that seems to speak to us when we walk in the door, telling us to buy things we don’t need and may never use.
 If you have a store like this, avoid it at all costs!
 It is the most likely to wreck your budget and leave you with buyer’s remorse.

-If at all possible, go alone so you’re not distracted by kids wanting presents or friends encouraging you to buy unnecessary items.
-However, if you find strength in numbers, put together a shopping team of highly skilled shopping professionals (or just some great friends) to help you divide and conquer the packed stores on Black Friday.
+- Go alone.
+If at all possible, go alone so you aren’t distracted by kids wanting presents or friends encouraging you to buy unnecessary items.
+However, you can, put together a shopping team of highly skilled shopping professionals (or just some great friends) to help you divide and conquer the packed stores on Black Friday.
+There can be strength in numbers.

+- Shop for others.
 Don’t look for any of your favorite items.
-Write your own Christmas wish list while you are making the shopping list for others and stay away from your favorite aisle.
+Write up your own Christmas wish list while you are making the shopping list for others and don’t allow yourself to look down your favorite aisle.